FREQUENTLY ASKED QUESTIONS

 Concessions stands will be open for spectators to purchase food from a select menu.
 Players, officials and volunteers will be provided a $10 concession voucher separately, but can then join their family and friends to eat.
 You can also tailgate but please review and follow the guidelines for tailgating located on the Nissan Stadium website.

 Yes!
-If you would like to register to volunteer for the event just click HERE!
+Volunteer information for 2020 will be released soon.
 Once you register to volunteer, our volunteer coordinator for the event will contact you and figure out where we can best utilize you!

 Special Olympics Tennessee, The Tennessee Titans and Nissan Stadium reserve the right to cancel or suspend outdoor field usage if field conditions could result to injury to players or damage the fields.
 In the instance of inclement weather, games could be shortened, postponed or moved to another facility.